-GEOG-286 Special Topics (3 Credits)
+GEOG-286 Special Topics (1 - 3 Credits)

 Courses on geography topics of interest to students offered on the basis of need, interest, or timeliness.
 Restricted to students with freshman or sophomore standing.
 May be repeated for credit.
-See registrar's office current class schedules Web page for specific semester description.
+For specific section description, click to the Section Details in VitNet.

-GEOG-288 Independent Study (3 Credits)
+GEOG-288 Independent Study (1 - 3 Credits)